tsunami416604/azure-docs.hu-hu/articles/governance/policy/concepts/definition-structure.md

 ### <a name="logical-operators"></a>Logikai operátorok

-Támogatott logikai operátorok a következők:
+A támogatott logikai operátorok a következők:

 - `"not": {condition  or operator}`
 - `"allOf": [{condition or operator},{condition or operator}]`